ronnievormelker/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may seem impressive, but it often leads to bugs, maintenance issues, and difficulty in collaboration.
 Strive to write clean, concise, and readable code that solves the problem at hand efficiently.
 Remember, you're not just writing code for the computer to execute, but also for other developers to understand and potentially modify in the future."

+# 2023-12-30
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Break down your projects into smaller, manageable tasks and set realistic deadlines for each one.
+Using task management tools, such as Trello or Asana, can help keep you organized and on track.
+Remember to check your progress regularly and adjust your plans as needed.